four4k/four4k/README.md

-<p align="center"> I'm currently studying JavaScript, CSS, and HTML, with plans to pursue a degree in Software Engineering in the future.
+<p align="center"> I'm currently studying JavaScript, CSS, HTML and MySQL, with plans to pursue a degree in Software Engineering in the future.
 I’m committed to expanding my knowledge and tackling new challenges in the tech field.
 Passionate about learning and turning ideas into innovative solutions.

 #